yitaozh/yitaozh.github.io/source/_posts/353-Design-Snake-Game.md

 ## Hints/Notes

 * use a queue + set to record where the head/tail is and if one node is in the snake
+* remove the previous tail first before checking if the snake is hitting itself

 ## Solution